CT216-404-Found/.github/profile/README.md

-Software Engineering project group.
+Software Engineering group.

-W.I.P
+TODO: Make repository (I don't know what to name it)